Axway/MFT-ST-Automation-Ansible/README.md

 ## 2. Prerequistes

+> [!CAUTION]
+> Ansible 2.17 dropped support for Python 3.6, as a result, 2.16 will be the last version that works out of the box with RHEL 8

 - ansible [core 2.14.3]
 - Python 3.11 on the machine where ansible is installed
 - ansible & python prerequisites installed